-Conversely, the bottom magnet, which changes direction but does not display stick-slip motion, is primarily subject to viscous friction.
-Although there is some static friction between the bottom magnet and the glass surface, it is negligible and offset by the motor force.
-The system is modeled as a two-degree-of-freedom (2-DOF) system and the kinematics of the two magnets are the output, the motor force is the input.
-The top magnet's displacement correlates with the bottom magnet's displacement, plus an offset.
+The bottom magnet, which changes direction without stick-slip motion, primarily experiences viscous friction.
+Due to the motor force, the minimal static friction with the glass surface becomes negligible.
+The system is modeled as a two-degree-of-freedom (2-DOF) system, with magnet kinematics as outputs and motor force as input.
+The top magnet's displacement correlates with the bottom magnet's displacement plus an offset.
+The net forces for the bottom magnet (\( F_{\text{net},1} \)) and the top magnet (\( F_{\text{net},2} \)) are calculated as:

-For the bottom magnet, we consider its acceleration \( a_1 \) in relation to the net force acting on it.
-According to Newton’s law: